-SGI ICE X is a diskless blade server typically configured with nfs root and a small (50 MB) swap space that is served via iscsi.
-A maximum of 64 blades boot from a rack leader controller (RLC).
+SGI ICE compute nodes are diskless blade servers typically configured with nfs root and a small (50 MB) swap space that is served via iscsi.
+A maximum of 288 blades boot from a rack leader controller (RLC).
 The RLC typically has SATA disks in a mirrored pair for blade filesystems and blade swap space.
 Some users turn off swap entirely because a full rack of blades swapping has proven to be stressful to the RLCs.
 When a Linux system has more memory requests than it can provide the kernel takes steps to defend the system using the out-of-memory (OOM) killer.
 The following section describes strategies for avoiding the loss of ICE blades due to OOM occurrences when the operating system is SLES11 and the batch scheduler is PBS Professional.